GenericMappingTools/gmt/doc/rst/source/grdimage_classic.rst

 .. only:: not man

-    Project grids or images and plot them on maps
+    Project and plot grids or images

 Synopsis
 --------